enriicola/Linked-adm-In/README.md

 The following conceptual schema captures key entities and their relationships:

     Nodes:
-        Job: Represents a job posting.
+        Job: Represents a job posting (for now has a title attribute)
-        Company: Represents a company.
+        Company: Represents a company (for now has a name attribute)
-        Industry: Represents an industry domain.
+        Industry: Represents an industry domain
-        Skill: Represents skills associated with a job.
+        Skill: Represents skills associated with a job
-        Benefit: Represents benefits offered for a job.
+        Benefit: Represents benefits offered for a job

     Relationships:
-        BELONGS_TO: Links a job to an company.
+        BELONGS_TO: Links a job to an company (1-N: with an attribute "salary" of the association) --> the key of Job will be the composite of title and the foreign key of company
-        REQUIRES: Links a job to the skills it demands.
+        REQUIRES: Links a job to the skills it demands (N-N)
-        OFFERS: Links a job to the benefits it provides.
+        OFFERS: Links a job to the benefits it provides (N-N)
-        OPERATES_IN: Links a company to the industries it operates in.
+        OPERATES_IN: Links a company to the industries it operates in (1-N)

 Workload: Relevant and Frequent Operations